tensorflow/ecosystem/docker/README.md

 program to convert mnist data to TFRecords.

-When running distributed TensorFlow, you should upload the converted data to a common location on distributed storage, such as GCS or HDFS.
+When running distributed TensorFlow, you should upload the converted data to a common location on distributed storage, such as GCS.